johbar/text-extraction-service/README.md

 Additional design considerations and assumptions:

 - Do everything in-memory and in-process, whenever you can.
-No disk I/O, no invocation of external programs (except for `wvWare`).
+No disk I/O, no invocation of external programs in most cases (exceptions being `wvWare`/`antword`/`catdoc` for DOCs and `tesseract` for OCR).
 - The web service client does not care that much about, say, the PDF itself, but rather the textual content and some metadata.
   They don't want to download it to post it to TES, but they know the URL, so that's all TES needs to do the job.
 - The client does not care that much about the PDFs layout as they do about its textual content.